-1 -- Lower Energy Levels
+1. Lower Energy Levels

-It’s easy to become accustomed to low energy levels, and after a while it may become difficult to identify whether your energy is lower or whether it has always been this way.
+It’s easy to become accustomed to low energy levels, and after a while, it may become difficult to identify whether your energy is lower or whether it has always been this way.

-2 – Constant Irritability/Moodiness
+2. Constant Irritability/Moodiness

-3 – Less Enjoyment from Otherwise Enjoyable Experiences
+3. Less Enjoyment from Otherwise Enjoyable Experiences

 Similar to irritability, chronic sleep deprivation can lead to decreased enjoyment of life overall.

-A good way to take stock on your enjoyment of your life is to keep track of how your brain state is when you are between activities.
-For example, when you are on your way to or from work.
-When you are not busy or distracted, how much joy do you feel?
-Do you feel melancholy?
-Do you feel vibrant?
+When you are tired, your limbic system is operating with lessened inhibition.
+It is therefore easier to have a more negative outlook on life, causing you to feel less joy in activities that once made you happy.
+A good way to take stock on your enjoyment of your life is to keep track of your brain state when you are between activities.
+For example, when you are on your way to or from work, think about how you feel.
+This is a time when you are not busy or distracted, so you can really determine if you feel joyful, melancholy, vibrant, etc.

 If you notice that you are beginning to feel less and less joy on a daily basis, it may be a good time to consider the impact that sleep could be having on your mental state.

-4 – Falling Asleep at Random Times
+4. Falling Asleep at Random Times

 These are both indications that you are not getting enough sleep on a consistent basis.
 One or two instances of lessened sleep at night doesn’t

-5 – Dependence on Common Substances
+5. Dependence on Common Substances

-An easy test to see if you have a reliance or addiction for these, is to go without for 2 weeks.
+An easy test to see if you have a reliance or addiction for these, is to go without them for 2 weeks.
 If this is a challenge, or causes headaches or cravings, it might be an indication that you are relying a little heavier than is beneficial for quality sleep.